Liu Yan (Han dynasty warlord)

-Liu Yan (died 194), courtesy name Junlang, was a Chinese politician and warlord who lived in the late Eastern Han dynasty of China.
+Liu Yan (died 194 (Note: Liu Xie's biography in Book of the Later Han dated the battle between Han Sui, Ma Teng and Guo Si, Fan Chou to the 3rd month of the 1st year of the Xing'ping era.
+This corresponds to 9 April to 7 May 194 in the Julian calendar.
+Liu Yan's biographies in both Houhanshu and Sanguozhi indicated that he died after this incident.)), courtesy name Junlang, was a Chinese politician and warlord who lived in the late Eastern Han dynasty of China.
 He was also a member of the extended family of the Han emperors.
-For most of his career he served as the governor of Yi Province (covering present-day Sichuan and Chongqing), which he developed into an independent power base.
+Towards the end of his career he served as the governor of Yi Province (covering present-day Sichuan and Chongqing), which he developed into an independent power base.
 His domain was passed on to his son Liu Zhang, and eventually conquered by Liu Bei, who founded the state of Shu Han during the Three Kingdoms period.